IanTBates/sysadmin/WireGuard/WireGuard.md

 ![Alt text](image-3.png)

 ## Setup Wireguard
-Using the guide at https://thematrix.dev/setup-wireguard-vpn-server-with-docker/ fun these commands:
+Using the guide at https://thematrix.dev/setup-wireguard-vpn-server-with-docker/ run these commands:

 ```
 mkdir -p ~/wireguard/